devops-surya/devops-training/FEB-2023/Sonarqube & Jfrog/SonarQube.md

   ```

-* Open SOnarqube on browser:
+* Open Sonarqube on browser:

 ```sh